posativ/acrylamid/docs/usage.rst

     ``entry`` (default) or ``page``.

 encoding : String
     The encoding of that file.
-Defaults to your system's prefered encoding.
+Defaults to your system's preferred encoding.

 lang : String
     Language used in this post.
 Used for translation (if active) or to